 Contracting Officers through their COTRs must ensure adherence to the specification guidelines in Appendix C.5.
-If the specification lists various brand names, it must be clear in each instance whether contractors have the right to substitute an Airports Authority approved "or equal" or whether they must furnish one of several specified makes and models.
+If the specification lists various brand names, it must be clear in each instance whether contractors have the right to provide an Airports Authority approved "or equal" substitute for a brand name or whether they must furnish one of the specified brand names.